It’s an unfortunate fact that many schools are massively underfunded, given the importance of the work they do.

 Quick fundraising ideas for middle schools

-A read-a-thon is a pledge-based fundraiser, similar to a walk-a-thon.
-Students gather pledges from their friends and family, with these pledgers promising to donate an amount for each book the student reads.
-Then, you challenge the children to a reading marathon and watch the donations grow!
+A walk-a-thon is a pledge-based fundraiser, similar to a read-a-thon.
+Students gather pledges from their friends and family, with these pledgers promising to donate an amount for each mile or lap that a student walks.
+You can then organize a community walk-a-thon event and watch the donations grow!

 Balloon Pop Party